top of page

 Drawing as a Way Back In

-Between being an artist, a tutor, a curator, and running Look and Draw, there are whole stretches where I don’t get to make anything.
-And when that happens, I feel it.
-I get stressed, foggy, out of sorts.
-Summer is one of the rare moments when the pace of the studio slows.
-Without constant deadlines or projects, there’s more space to notice things — and for me, that often means returning to drawing.
+Between being an artist, a tutor, a curator, and running Look and Draw, there are times when I don’t get to create anything.
+During these stretches, I feel the impact.
+I become stressed, foggy, and out of sorts.
+Summer is one of the rare moments when the studio's pace slows down.
+Without constant deadlines or projects, I have more space to notice things.
+For me, this often means returning to drawing.

 Artist Jill Martin Boualaxai standing in bright Edinburgh studio, arms raised, surrounded by paints, brushes, and drawing materials